artur-pusztai/sw-dist-kata/README.md

 An Activation Code is valid until the installation of the first package is confirmed.
 After that, the activation code is invalidated.

+Not shown in the exercise, but important to know:

-Packages are uploaded to the system using a web interface, not part of this exercise.
+- Packages are uploaded to the system using a web API from their release pipelines.

-There is a sync with the sales database every 24 hours, which extends the registrations with the newly sold apps.
+- There is a sync with the sales database every 24 hours, which extends the registrations with the newly sold apps.
+  Sales send the activation code to the customers.

-There is another sync with Regulatory Affairs every 24 hours, which updates the packages with the latest cleared countries.
+- There is another sync with the Regulatory Affairs database every 24 hours,
+  which updates each package with the latest cleared countries.

 ## Refactoring Tasks

-Improve the tests to such extent that you can confidently start refactoring the code.
+1. Improve the tests to such extent that you can confidently start refactoring the code.
-Refactor the code to feel comfortable adding the following feature
+2. Refactor the code to feel comfortable adding the first of the following features.

-## Additional Features
+## Feature Tasks

 1. Sales arranged with Regulatory Affairs that some packages can be delivered to some countries before the country is cleared.